HubSpot Marketing Tips: The Ultimate Guide

 - Post Bottom: How Our Company Put HubSpot To The Test (Blue)

 What A Perfect HubSpot File-Naming System Boils Down To

 Our naming system is perfect for us.
 But if it’s not quite perfect for you, don’t fret—you too can create something unique that will help your company stay organized.
 The most critical part of any naming system is consistency.
 Whatever you decide to use, make sure all your team members know about it and commit to follow it.
 Then you’ll never have a problem finding any of your HubSpot files again!

 Chapter 3: Our 5 Most Helpful (& Most Used) HubSpot Integrations

 If you follow our blog, you know we often share about the experiences we’ve had using HubSpot (the good and the bad)—overall, it’s been great for our marketing.

 But even though it is a great tool, if you’re like us, you also use a lot of apps and software outside of HubSpot.
 Luckily, there are tons of great HubSpot integrations that connect these apps and programs to HubSpot, making HubSpot an even more powerful tool.

-Below are five of our favorite HubSpot integrations and a brief explanation of what they do.
+Below are four of our favorite HubSpot integrations and a brief explanation of what they do.

 Instead of building our website on HubSpot’s COS, we built our site and blog on WordPress.
 (It just made more sense for us to build there.)
 Gravity Forms is a WordPress add-on for Zapier—an integration that allows you to “send” information from one program/software to another.
 (See #5.)
 We like Gravity Forms for two reasons: